VektorTech/jones-store/README.md

 ## Todo

-- [ ] Find a way to elegantly hide the pinned header when the user scrolls back up.
+- [ ] Internationalize - Allow multiple currencies and languages
 - [ ] Build Admin Dashboard
-- [ ] Add Google Auth
-- [ ] Internationalize - Allow multiple currencies and languages
+- [ ] Improve Accessibility.
 - [ ] Password Recovery Feature
 - [ ] Order Tracking Feature
+- [ ] Web scraper for product Info.
+- [ ] Use SMTP to email users after sign-up and product purchases.
+- [ ] Add Google Auth
 - [ ] Add Structured Data to Product Pages Using [JSON-LD](https://nextjs.org/learn/seo/rendering-and-ranking/metadata)
 - [ ] Add An [XML Sitemap](https://nextjs.org/learn/seo/crawling-and-indexing/xml-sitemaps)
+- [ ] Cache BlurData urls.
+- [ ] Show only available colours in filter.
+- [ ] Find a way to elegantly hide the pinned header when the user scrolls back up.
 - [ ] Image Drag n Drop feature when uploading profile avatar
 - [ ] Images Drag n Drop feature for `/api/add-products` when adding product images.
-- [ ] Use SMTP to email users after sign-up and product purchases.
 - [ ] Show products count per filter item constraint on the products page.
-- [ ] Show only available colours in filter.
 - [ ] Integrate Paypal as a second payment gateway.
 - [ ] Add a captcha to the signup and login forms.
-- [ ] Web scraper for product Info.
 - [ ] Create a size chart UI.
-- [ ] Cache BlurData urls.
-- [ ] Improve Accessibility.
+- [ ] Animate Menu Button.
+- [ ] Add navigation animation to product when clicked, so the product's image transitions to gallery.

 ## Credits & Attributions